jonathandotchin/jonathandotchin.github.io/_posts/2018-03-04-Porting-Native-to-PWA-Same-Origin-Policy.md

+---
+tags:
+  - pwa
+  - mobile
+  - app
+---

 This post examine a potential issue when porting a native app to PWA.

 # Background

 One of the first thing we want to do when porting a native app to PWA is to obtain our data for our app.
 Typically, the way of doing this is via a AJAX call to the remote resource.
-However, when performing this call, we stumble an error similiar to "No ‘Access-Control-Allow-Origin’ header is present on the requested resource.".
+However, when performing this call, we stumble an error similar to "No ‘Access-Control-Allow-Origin’ header is present on the requested resource.".
 We basically encountered the "Same-Origin Policy".

 # Same-Origin Policy